KwamiJulien/Porous-Absorption-Structure/README.md

 ## Results
-For a more detailed description of the results of the test feel free to read [].
-It outlines in much greater detailed the implications of all the testing.
-However, to sum up the results, the lattice structure exceeded are expectations when it came to it's strength and absorption quality.
+For a more detailed description of the results of the test feel free to read (Porous.Structure.Report.pdf)[Porous.Structure.Report.pdf].
+It outlines in much greater detail the implications of all the testing.
+However, to sum up the results, the lattice structure exceeded our expectations when it came to its strength and absorption quality.